Uche05/ci-p1-ailib/README.md

  ![screenshot](documentation/features/cbmonochromancy.png)
  ![screenshot](documentation/features/cbprotanomalyrw.png)
 - [ChatGPT](https://chatgpt.com/) was utilized to aid me explain certain concepts on the written content from Wikipedia hence enabling me to understand and give my own report for the content of the website.
 It was also used as my aid in making the timeline webpage.
-- [Wikipedia](https://en.wikipedia.org/wiki/Artificial_intelligence) was the platform I used to conduct research for my written content of AILib as well as source of inspiration for most of my written topics/ concepts.
-Please note, I did not cold copy and paste actual written content from wikipedia to my website.
-I stated all actual word-by-word references on the written content where necessary.
+- [CSS Diner](https://flukeout.github.io/) used to learn many CSS selector and rule set tricks and knowledge.
+- [DevTools](https://google.co.uk/chrome/) used to check regular responsivity, accessibility and overall decent previews of website before and after deployment.
+- [Emojiterra](https://emojiterra.com/) used to check for emoji HTML dec values to add into my website.
+PS It contains different info about emojis.
+- [Font Awesome](https://fontawesome.com/) used to add icons to the social media icons in the footer.
+- [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
+- [GitHub](https://github.com) used for secure online code storage.
+- [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Google Slides](https://docs.google.com/presentation/) used as wireframing tool and basic image review as well as my markup/ideas panel to just keep a decent view of what I needed the site to look like.
+- [Google Fonts](https://fonts.google.com/) used to search a suitable font and obtain a download link for that font.
+- [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) used to do checks for errors on CSS elements.
 - [Microsoft OneNote](https://onedrive.live.com/) used as my word processor for the written content of the site.
-- [Am I Responsive](https://ui.dev/amiresponsive) used to make the markup screenshots to showcase in the readme file.
+- [Synthesia](https://synthesia.io) used to make ai lib intro video.
-- [Emojiterra](https://emojiterra.com/) used to check for emoji HTML dec values to add into my website.
-PS It contains different info about emojis.
+- [VSCode](https://code.visualstudio.com/) used for local IDE for development.
+It possessed extensions which helped me immensely during my making of the site
 - [W3C HTML Validator](https://validator.w3.org/) used to do checks for errors on HTML elements.
-- [Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/) used to do checks for errors on CSS elements.
+- [W3Schools](https://www.w3schools.com/graphics/svg_intro.asp) used to learn how to create an svg and actually create the favicon myself with their "Try It" Editor.
 - [Wave](https://wave.webaim.org/report#/https://uche05.github.io/CI-PROJECTS-KUCJ/) used to check accessibility status of website.
-- [DevTools](https://google.co.uk/chrome/) used to check regular responsivity, accessibility and overall decent previews of website before and after deployment.
-- [Synthesia](https://synthesia.io) used to make ai lib intro video.
-- [CSS Diner](https://flukeout.github.io/) used to learn many CSS selector and rule set tricks and knowledge.
+- [Wikipedia](https://en.wikipedia.org/wiki/Artificial_intelligence) was the platform I used to conduct research for my written content of AILib as well as source of inspiration for most of my written topics/ concepts.
+Please note, I did not cold copy and paste actual written content from wikipedia to my website.
+I stated all actual word-by-word references on the written content where necessary.

 ## [Testing](TESTING.md)